callstack/react-native-fbads/Readme.md

 Registers given device to receive test ads.
 When you run app on simulator, it should automatically get added.
 Use it to receive test ads in development mode on a standalone phone.
-Hash of the current device can be obtained from a debug log or `AdSettings.currentDeviceHashId` constant.
+Hash of the current device can be obtained from a debug log or `AdSettings.currentDeviceHash` constant.

 All devices should be specified before any other action takes place, like [`AdsManager`](#nativeadsmanager) gets created.